NightBlaze106/The-cache-Crew/readme.md

 # Exoplanet Odyssey - The planet Explorer

-Cosmic Wars is a web application that allows users to explore and compare exoplanets.
+Exoplanet Odyssey is a web application that allows users to explore and compare exoplanets.
 This project includes both a backend server built with Express.js and a frontend interface.

 ## Prerequisites